-Anchoring the rugged, hilly terrain of eastern Washington, the city of Spokane (population 209,000) is - with Boise, Idaho - one of the two largest cities of the inland Northwest.
+Anchoring the rugged, hilly terrain of eastern Washington, the city of Spokane (population 209,000) is - with Boise, Idaho - one of the two largest cities of the Inland Northwest.
 As with the rest of this region, and in contrast with Seattle, Portland, and parts of the Northwest closer to the Pacific, this lumber and trading center just 20 miles from the Idaho border is relatively conservative.
 But also like just about every urban center in the West, it's becoming steadily more diverse, and its gay community is quite active and dynamic.

-Each year in early June, the city hosts the Spokane Gay Pride Parade and Rainbow Festival - this year Spokane Pride takes place on Saturday, June 11, 2016.
+Each year in early June, the city hosts the Spokane Gay Pride Parade and Rainbow Festival - this year Spokane Pride takes place on Saturday, June 9, 2018.

 Events kick off at noon on Saturday with the Spokane Gay Pride Parade, which begins at Wall Street and Main Avenue, following a loop through downtown, and then working north toward the city's beautifully developed riverfront to Gondola Meadows.
-This is the site of the Spokane Gay Pride Rainbow Festival, which starts at 12:30 pm and includes entertainment, a community and vendor fair, and food.
+This is the site of the Spokane Gay Pride Rainbow Festival, which starts at 12:00 pm and includes entertainment, a community and vendor fair, and food.

 There are plenty of popular dining and nightlife gay-friendly options in Spokane.
 If you're venturing south to the college towns where Washington State University and the University of Idaho, you'll find lots of great Pullman and Moscow gay bars and restaurants.